b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a 'suuggesitons' button where the user can acces to all the suggestions in post previously made
+- DONE Implement a 'suuggesitons' button where the user can acces to all the suggestions in post previously made
-- Imlement a suggestion section where the users can see the suggestions already made to the post
+- DONE Imlement a suggestion section where the users can see the suggestions already made to the post
-- Implement a retrieveSuggestions logic to get the suggestions from database
+- DONE Implement a retrieveSuggestions logic to get the suggestions from database

 #### Create a suggestion and refresh list